Castelnuovo-Mumford regularity of unprojections and the Eisenbud-Goto regularity conjecture: Introduction

 \section{Introduction}

-We work over an algebraically closed field $\Bbbk$ of any characteristic.
-Let $X\subseteq\mathbb P^r$ be a projective variety which is {\it nondegenerate}, that is, it lies in no smaller linear spaces; every {\it variety} is always irreducible and reduced, and if its dimension is $n$, then it is called an {\it $n$-fold}.
+Throughout this paper, we work over an algebraically closed field $\Bbbk$ of any characteristic, every \emph{variety} is always irreducible and reduced, and if its dimension is $n$, then it is called an \emph{$n$-fold} for brevity.
+Let $X\subseteq\mathbb P^r$ be a projective variety which is \emph{nondegenerate}, that is, it lies in no smaller subspaces.
+Write $S(X)=S(\mathbb P^r)/I(X)$ for the homogeneous coordinate ring and ideal of $X\subseteq\mathbb P^r$.

-The {\it Castelnuovo-Mumford regularity}, or simply the {\it regularity}, is one of the most important invariants in projective algebraic geometry.
-It is used to express homological complexity as follows: Let $S$ be the homogeneous coordinate ring of $\mathbb P^r$, and consider a finitely generated graded $S$-module $M$ with minimal free resolution
+The \emph{Castelnuovo--Mumford regularity}, or simply the \emph{regularity}, is one of the most important invariants in projective algebraic geometry.
+It is used to express homological complexity as follows.
+Let $S=S(\mathbb P^r)$ be the polynomial ring in $r+1$ variables with the standard grading, and consider a finitely generated graded $S$-module $M$ with minimal (graded) free resolution

 where the graded $S$-free modules $F_i$ can be written as